What you’ll need for the audition

 Go home and forget about it!
 We’ll be in touch either way with the result.

 Will I get feedback?

-Our hope is to give you some immediate feedback in the room.
+Regardless of what we thought we will give you some immediate feedback in the room.
 Things for you to keep working on.
-We want you to walk away happy that you’ve done you’re best but with the knowledge of how to keep improving on the work you’ve already done.
-If you still feel you need more then we can give you some written feedback on request that was noted down by your panelists on the day.
+We want you to walk away happy that you’ve done you’re best but with the knowledge of how to keep moving forward and improving whether your successful with us or not.
+We unfortunately will not be able to give any written feedback.

 Tips and things to think about

 Be as truthful as you can.
 Really think about what that character is thinking and feeling, and try to think and feel those things.

 Think about what they want from the other person or the audience, and try and get it.
 If you are trying to convince them of something or change their mind about something then do that.